LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-practical.rst

 CRUD Operations & HTTP Methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In a RESTful API, the operations a client performs on a resource are described using HTTP methods.
-If the resource path describes the noun (subject), the HTTP method describes the verb (action) that is taken on that subject's state.
 As we saw in the previous article, state is something that can be interacted using CRUD operations.
 By convention, each of these operations corresponds to an HTTP method:

 .. list-table:: HTTP method and corresponding CRUD operation
    :stub-columns: 1